 Yes, this water boiler e-learning course covers the UK guidance.
 By taking this course, individuals will understand the latest UK documentation and guidance about treating water inside the steam system.

-The Boiler Water Treatment BG-04 Course will take around 56 minutes to complete training.
+The Boiler Water Treatment Course will take around 56 minutes to complete training.
 After watching the course, the delegates will be directed to a knowledge test section to assess their learning.
-Participants will require 45 minutes to take the test.